mattevs24/reyna/docs/_markdown/reyna_geometry.md

 corresponding additional mesh variables.

 As with the rest of the package, we present the ```two_dimensional``` geometry generation for the ```DGFEM``` solver.
-Additional geometries may be added, corresponding to various additonal schemes, but this is future work.
+Additional geometries may be added, corresponding to various additional schemes, but this is future work.
 The current ```DGFEMGeometry``` object is optimised to generate the geometry required for the current
 ```DGFEM``` solver.
 More information on what the object generates can be found in the specific module.